 Completeness | Clearly answers both 'what' (analyzes Windows event logs in Splunk to detect various attack types using SPL queries mapped to MITRE ATT&CK) and 'when' (explicit 'Use when SOC analysts need to investigate Windows-based threats, build detection queries, or perform forensic timeline analysis'). | 3 / 3 |

 Trigger Term Quality | Excellent coverage of natural terms a SOC analyst would use: 'Windows Security', 'Sysmon', 'Splunk', 'SPL queries', 'MITRE ATT&CK', 'authentication attacks', 'privilege escalation', 'lateral movement', 'persistence', 'forensic timeline', 'domain controllers', 'detection queries'.
-These are all terms practitioners naturally use. | 3 / 3 |
+These are highly specific and natural terms for the target audience. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive niche combining Windows event logs + Splunk + MITRE ATT&CK + specific attack categories.
-Very unlikely to conflict with other skills due to the specific combination of platform (Splunk), data source (Windows logs/Sysmon), and methodology (MITRE ATT&CK mapping). | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive niche combining Windows event logs + Splunk + MITRE ATT&CK + SOC analysis.
+The specificity of the platform (Splunk), data sources (Windows Security/System/Sysmon logs), and methodology (MITRE ATT&CK mapping) makes it very unlikely to conflict with other skills. | 3 / 3 |

 Total | 12 / 12 Passed |